TomasBoda/abm-sheets-web/docs/tech-docs.md

 - `A4` - `= POINT(4, 2)`
 - `A5` - `= POINT(5, 9)`

-Then, combine these five points using a line:
+When we have the points, we can combine them into a line:

 - `B1` - `= LINE(A1:A5)`

-Then, create the graph's `x` and `y` axes using:
+Then, we create the graph axes and render the line into the graph:

 - `B2` - `= AXES("left bottom", B1)`

-Finally, render the graph using:
+Finally, we render the resulting graph:

 - `B3` - `= RENDER(B2)`

-First, the user creates the data for the line graph to render by creating a set of `POINT` objects.
-These points are then composed into a line using the `LINE` function.
-The `AXES` function takes this line and puts it in an environment with the `x` axis rendered on the bottom of the graph and the `y` axis rendered on the left side of the graph.
-Finally, this composed line graph objects is passed to the `RENDER` function, which renders the graph.

-Each cell that evaluates to the `RENDER(...)` expression holds a separate graph object.
-These graph objects are then rendered for the user in the graph sidebar.
-The user can switch between the graphs by selecting the specific cell in the sidebar.
+The cell `B3` now holds the composed graph object representing a line graph.
+Using the ABM Sheets UI, we can open the graph sidebar and observe the rendered graph of cell `B3`.

+Note that thanks to time ranges, we can utilise time to render dynamic graphs.
+Instead of generating a fixed array of points, we can create dynamic line grap:

+- `A1` - `= 1 = A1 + 1` (represents the `x` coordinate of the point)
+- `A2` - `= RANDBETWEEN(10, 20) = A2 + (RAND() - 0.5) * 5` (represents the `y` coordinate of the point)

+Now, we can create a dynamic point object and compose a line from it's time range values:

+- `B1` - `= POINT(A1, A2)`
+- `B2` - `= LINE(TIMERANGE(B1, STEP()))`

+The cell `B2` now contains a line graph shape with dynamic size that changes as we go forward in time.

 ### 3.3 Language Reference

-The ABM Sheets formula language is designed to contain a core subset of functions provided by Microsoft Excel.
-This set of functions expects the same types of arguments and behave in the same way.
-On top of that, ABM Sheets provides several new functions that work with the discrete time natively.
+ABM Sheets formula language provides a subset of core functions from [Microsoft Excel](https://www.microsoft.com/en-us/microsoft-365/excel).
+This set of functions work in the same manner and accept the same arguments.
+In addition, ABM Sheets provides several new functions for handling the discrete time as well as for composing dynamic [Compost.js](https://compostjs.github.io/compost) graphs.

-#### Basic Functions

-##### Math Functions
+#### Math Functions

 - `ABS (NUMBER)` - returns the absolute value of the given number
 - `FLOOR (NUMBER)` - returns the floor value of the given number
 - `CEILING (NUMBER)` - returns the ceiling value of the given number
-- `POWER (NUMBER, NUMBER)` - returns the first number to the power of the second number
+- `POWER (NUMBER, NUMBER)` - returns the first argument to the power of the second argument
 - `PI ()` - returns the value of PI
-- `SIN (NUMBER)` - returns the sine value of the number in radians
+- `SIN (NUMBER)` - returns the sine value of the given number in radians
-- `COS (NUMBER)` - returns the cosine value of the number in radians
+- `COS (NUMBER)` - returns the cosine value of the given number in radians
-- `TAN (NUMBER)` - returns the tangent value of the number in radians
+- `TAN (NUMBER)` - returns the tangent value of the given number in radians
-- `RADIANS (NUMBER)` - converts the number in degrees to radians
+- `RADIANS (NUMBER)` - converts the given degrees to radians
-- `LOG (NUMBER)` - returns the natural logarithm of the number
+- `LOG (NUMBER)` - returns the natural logarithm of the given number
 - `EXP (NUMBER)` - returns `e` raised to the power of the given number
 - `SQRT (NUMBER)` - returns the square root of the given number
-- `ROUND (NUMBER)` - rounds the first number to decimal places specified by the second number
+- `ROUND (NUMBER, NUMBER)` - rounds the first argument to decimal places specified by the second argument
 - `NORM ()` - returns a random draw from normal distribution

-- `RAND ()` - returns a random decimal number between `0` and `1`
+- `RAND ()` - returns a random floating number between `0` and `1`
-- `RANDBETWEEN( NUMBER, NUMBER)` - returns a random integer number between the first value and the second value
+- `RANDBETWEEN (NUMBER, NUMBER)` - returns a random integer in given range
 - `CHOICE (...ANY)` - returns a random value from the given arguments

 - `MIN (RANGE)` - returns the minimum numeric value in the given range
 - `MAX (RANGE)` - returns the maximum numeric value in the given range
 - `SUM (RANGE)` - returns the sum of numeric values in the given range
-- `PRODUCT (RANGE)` - returns the product of numeric values in the given range
+- `PRODUCT (RANGE)` - returns the product of the numeric values in the given range
-- `AVERAGE (RANGE)` - returns the average of numeric values in the given range
+- `AVERAGE (RANGE)` - returns the average of the numeric values in the given range
-- `COUNT (RANGE)` - counts the number of cells with a numeric value in the given range
+- `COUNT (RANGE)` - counts the number of cells with numeric values in the given range
-- `COUNTIF (RANGE, ANY)` - counts the number of cells with the value provided in the second argument in the given range
+- `COUNTIF (RANGE, ANY)` - counts the number of cells in the given range whose value matches with the second argument

-##### Logical Functions
+#### Logical Functions

-- `IF (BOOLEAN, ANY, ANY)` - a conditional expression with a boolean condition, a consequent value and an alternate value
+- `IF (BOOLEAN, ANY, ANY)` - returns the second argument if the condition is true, otherwise the third argument
 - `AND (...BOOLEAN)` - returns the conjunction of the provided boolean arguments
 - `OR (...BOOLEAN)` - returns the disjunction of the provided boolean arguments

-##### Range Functions
+#### Range Functions

-- `INDEX (RANGE, NUMBER)` - returns the value of a cell with the given index in the given range
+- `INDEX (RANGE, NUMBER)` - returns the value of a cell from the given range with the given index
-- `MATCH (ANY, RANGE)` - returns the index of a cell in the given range that has the given value
+- `MATCH (ANY, RANGE)` - returns the index of a cell in the given range that matches the given value

-##### String Functions
+#### String Functions

-- `CONCAT (...ANY)` - concatenates the given arguments into a string
+- `CONCAT (...ANY)` - concatenates the arguments into a string
 - `LEFT (STRING, NUMBER)` - returns the first `N` characters of the given string
 - `RIGHT (STRING, NUMBER)` - returns the last `N` characters of the given string
-- `MID (STRING, NUMBER, NUMBER)` - returns a substring starting at `A` and ending at `B` in the given string
+- `MID (STRING, NUMBER, NUMBER)` - returns a substring of the given string based on the given bounds
 - `LEN (STRING)` - returns the length of the given string

 #### Time Functions

 - `PREV (CELL, ?NUMBER)` - returns the value of the given cell in the time step that is specified as the current time step minus the second argument (1 if the second argument is omitted)
-- `STEP ()` - returns the current step
+- `STEP ()` - returns the index of the current time step
-- `STEPS ()` - returns the total number of steps
+- `STEPS ()` - returns the total number of time steps
 - `TIMERANGE (CELL, NUMBER)` - returns a range of values of the given cell from the current step to the current step minus the second argument

 #### Graph Functions